 Not only is Montréal an island, it’s also home to a (very) extinct volcano.
 Today, Mount-Royal Park is a sanctuary in the middle of bustling downtown, sprinkled with hiking trails.
 The park, designed by Frederick Law Olmsted (of Central Park fame), offers unparalleled views of the city skyline from its three peaks.
 Hike up to the Chalet du Mont Royal Belvedere or the Westmount Belvedere for the best views.

 You don’t have to be more religious than the next to enjoy Notre-Dame Basilica’s breathtaking beauty.
 The 1888 construction, loosely inspired by the Paris cathedral of the same name, features an azure-like blue and gold-vaulted ceiling to impress even the most die-hard atheists.
 The $5 entry fee is well worth the detour.

-Want Les Essentiels de la Vie leather products are sold around the world now, but the brand stems from this small Westmount shop, which also sells Maison Kitsuné, Acne Studios, AESOP bath products, and Astier de Villatte candles.
-The shop is appropriately named, because you’ll want to buy everything.
+Want Les Essentiels leather products are sold around the world now, but the brand stems from this small Westmount shop, which also sells Skultuna, Acne Studios, Byredo bath products, and Astier de Villatte candles.
+The shop is appropriately named because you’ll want to buy everything.

-If you're looking to entertain a guy on your trip, treat him to a visit at Frank & Oak’s flagship store.
-The brand that made waves on the fashion startup scene years ago with their Hunt Club monthly membership model now has two physical stores in Montréal, both of which have a full-service barber shop and a Café Nevé coffee shop onsite.
-Feast your eyes on their modernist design while sipping one of Montréal’s best coffees, and let your man get treated to a full style consultation.
+For clothing, coffee, and more, take a trip to Frank & Oak’s flagship store.
+The brand that made waves on the fashion startup scene years ago with its Hunt Club monthly membership model now has a few physical stores in Montréal, complete with full-service barber shops and Café Nevé coffee shops onsite.
+Feast your eyes on its modernist design while sipping one of Montréal’s best coffees.

 Do you have any favorite spots in Montréal?
 Share with us below.